 GM crops and foods on the market in Canada

 Four genetically modified (GM or genetically engineered) crops are widely grown in Canada, and a fifth (GM alfalfa) was introduced in small amounts in 2016.
+As of 2020, Canada also produces GM salmon.

 These GM crops mostly end up as processed food ingredients and animal feed.
 They are genetically engineered to be insect resistant and/or herbicide tolerant.
 For details on where these GM crops are planted, and how much, see CBAN’s GMO Inquiry report “Where in the world are GM crops and foods?”